-- 2.1 All members of the University community have the responsibility to respect the rights of others. - 2.2 This policy will not be interpreted, administered, or applied to infringe the academic freedom of any member of the University community.
+- 2.2 This policy will not be interpreted, administered, or applied to infringe the academic freedom of any member of the University community.
 Academic freedom is the freedom to examine, question, teach, and learn and it involves the right to investigate, speculate, and comment without reference to prescribed doctrine as well as the right to criticize the University and society at large.
-The frank discussion of controversial

-- ideas, the pursuit and publication of controversial research, and the study and teaching of material with controversial content do not constitute discrimination. - 2.3 All members of the University community will be treated equitably under this policy.
-All matters arising under this policy will be dealt with in a fair, unbiased and timely manner. - 2.4 This policy is not intended to interfere with ordinary social or personal relationships among members of the University community. - 2.5 In the University community, power differences exist between or among faculty, staff, and students.
-Where one person has implied or explicit power or authority over another, there is an increased potential for discrimination issues to arise. - 2.6 Members of the University community have a responsibility for ensuring that the University's working and learning environment is free from discrimination.
-Chairs, Directors and Deans bear the primary responsibility for maintaining a working and learning environment free from discrimination.
-They are expected to act on this responsibility whenever necessary, whether or not they are in receipt of a complaint.
-The expertise of the Human Rights Office is available to all members of the University community. - 2.7 Efforts at informal resolution will normally be made first in dealing with a complaint. - 2.8 This policy will be interpreted, administered, and applied in conformity with the principles of procedural fairness and natural justice.
-In particular: - a.
-All parties will be advised of the provisions of this policy and of the procedures available to them under the terms of this policy. - b.
-Any complainant who wishes the University to assist in the resolution of a complaint through mediation or investigation must be prepared to be identified to the respondent. - c.
-All parties must be given the opportunity to present evidence in support of their positions and to defend themselves against allegations of discrimination. - d.
-All parties may be represented or accompanied by legal counsel, a support person, and/or a representative of their constituency organization throughout the procedures set out in this policy. - e.
-All complaints that proceed beyond the informal consultation phase must be submitted in writing.
-All submissions, responses, comments, and decisions pursuant to this policy will be made in writing if the complaint proceeds beyond mediation.
-Where a party has the opportunity to make a submission, response or comment, it shall be provided within two weeks.
+The frank discussion of controversial ideas, the pursuit and publication of controversial research, and the study and teaching of material with controversial content do not constitute discrimination or harassment. - 2.3 This policy will be interpreted, administered, and applied in conformity with the principles of procedural fairness and natural justice. - 2.4 All parties will be advised of the provisions of this policy and of the procedures available to them under the terms of this policy. - 2.5 All members of the University community will be treated equitably under this policy.
+All matters arising under this policy will be dealt with in a fair, unbiased and timely manner. - 2.6 This policy is not intended to interfere with ordinary social or personal relationships among members of the University community. - 2.7 In the University community, power differences exist between or among faculty, staff, and students.
+Where one person has implied or explicit power or authority over another, there is an increased potential for discrimination or harassment issues to arise. - 2.8 Members of the University community have a responsibility for ensuring that the University's working and learning environment is free from discrimination and harassment.
+Chairs, Directors and Deans bear the primary responsibility for maintaining a working and learning environment free from discrimination and harassment.
+They are expected to act on this responsibility whenever necessary, whether or not they are in receipt of a complaint and take steps to eliminate or otherwise minimize discrimination and harassment.
+All members of the University Community are expected to report experienced or observed incidents of discrimination or harassment that are within the scope of this policy. - 2.9 Those responsible for interpreting, administering, and applying this policy will use a reasonable person standard. - 2.10 This policy is not to be interpreted, administered, or applied in such a way as to detract from the right and obligation of those in supervisory roles to manage and discipline employees and students in accordance with collective agreements or applicable university policies and procedures.
+The exercise in good faith of management's rights for operational requirements, performance management or progressive discipline does not constitute harassment.

-- f.
-A complainant may withdraw his/her complaint at any time. - 2.9 Those responsible for interpreting, administering, and applying this policy will use a reasonable person standard. - 2.10 This policy is not to be interpreted, administered, or applied in such a way as to detract from the right and obligation of those in supervisory roles to manage and discipline employees and students in accordance with collective agreements or applicable university policies and procedures.
-The exercise in good faith of management's rights for operational requirements, performance management or progressive discipline does not constitute harassment. - 2.11 Members of the University community have an obligation to participate in procedures under this policy.
-It is a ground for discipline for either party to refuse to participate in an investigation without reasonable justification. - 2.12 Frivolous, vexatious, or malicious complaints of discrimination may result in discipline. - 2.13 Either party to a complaint may object to the participation of a person in the administration of this policy on grounds of conflict of interest or reasonable apprehension of bias.
+- 2.11 Members of the University community have an obligation to participate in procedures under this policy.
+It is a ground for discipline for either party to refuse to participate in an investigation without reasonable justification. - 2.12 Frivolous, vexatious, or malicious complaints of discrimination or harassment may result in discipline. - 2.13 Either party to a complaint may object to the participation of a person in the administration of this policy on grounds of conflict of interest or reasonable apprehension of bias.
 Such objection should be submitted in writing to General Counsel whose decision will be final.
 Where the objection relates to the participation of General Counsel, the President will make the determination.